Multidepot Capacitated Vehicle Routing with Improved Approximation Guarantees: An Improvement for Splittable MCVRP

-By Theorem~\ref{tree-partition} and Lemmas~\ref{lb-tsp} and~\ref{lb-tree+}, the refined tree-partition algorithm has an approximation ratio of $\frac{k}{\floor{k/2}+1}+2=4-\Theta(1/k)$, which is better than 4 for the case that the capacity $k$ is fixed.
+By Theorem~\ref{tree-partition}, and Lemmas~\ref{lb-tsp} and~\ref{lb-tree+}, the refined tree-partition algorithm has an approximation ratio of $\frac{k}{\floor{k/2}+1}+2=4-\Theta(1/k)$, which is better than 4 for the case that $k$ is fixed.
 Next, we consider the improvement for general $k$.